nokotamustang/OpenGL_and_Vulkan_3D/README.md

 Pygame is a set of Python modules designed for writing video games.
 It includes computer graphics and sound libraries designed to be used with the Python programming language.
 This makes a perfect pair of libraries to create 3D graphics in Python.

-Each project is a standalone example of a 3D rendering technique or feature working with Python 3.12.10.
-Some projects are combined to create a more complex scene.
-Each project is a self-contained example that can be run independently.

 To install do the following:

 1. Download Python: <https://www.python.org/downloads/release/python-3133/> and extract to a directory and add the bin path to your system PATH; I use `c:/python/bin`.